 How does conveyancing in Green Street Green differ for new build properties?

-Most buyers of new build property in Green Street Green contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is completed.
-This is because developers in Green Street Green usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Green Street Green contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is ready to move into.
+This is because developers in Green Street Green typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Green Street Green or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Green Street Green or who has acted in the same development.

 I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a simple, no chain conveyancing.
 Green Street Green is where the house is located.
 Can you shed any light on this issue?